SineAndie/APAM/README.md

 and can be run by following the steps below.
 We note that this model formulation does not include data for the Spanish surveys due to confidentiality issues.
-How to fit some model variations (e.g. parameter map, M assumption) is also explained; see the function documentation and [Perreault et al., 2020](https://journal.nafo.int/dnn/Volumes/Articles/ID/654/A-state-space-stock-assessment-model-for-American-plaice-on-the-Grand-Bank-of-Newfoundland) for additional details.
+How to fit some model variations (e.g. parameter map, M assumption) is also explained below; see the function documentation and [Perreault et al., 2020](https://journal.nafo.int/dnn/Volumes/Articles/ID/654/A-state-space-stock-assessment-model-for-American-plaice-on-the-Grand-Bank-of-Newfoundland) for additional details.

-We also include details on how to run the M diagnostics from Perreault & Cadigan (2021, in progress).
+We also include details on how to run the M diagnostics from Perreault & Cadigan (2021, in review).

-This is still a work in progress, and we aim to add other model diagnostics (e.g. retros, self sims), additional plots and testing soon!
+This is still a work in progress, and we aim to add other model diagnostics (e.g. retros, self sims), additional plots and tables and testing soon!

 ## Installation